Law A Level

 If you are given too much change by a shop can you keep it?
 If you trespass on someone else’s land and get injured can you sue the land owner for compensation for your injury?
 What are your rights if you buy goods that turn out to be faulty after a few months?
 Should a “mercy killing” be classified as murder or not?
 Law is a vital part of our society and affects all our lives.
 If you are interested in finding answers to these types of questions and developing your knowledge and skills in a challenging subject, then Law is for you!

-The course provides an introduction to law, a 'taster' for study at degree level and will enable you to explore an exciting and challenging new subject!
+The course provides an introduction to law, a \’taster\’ for study at degree level and will enable you to explore an exciting and challenging new subject!
 You will develop a range of skills useful for university and employment.
-These will include the ability to analyse hypothetical scenarios and apply legal rules and principles to solve problems.
+These will include the ability to analyse hypothetical scenarios and apply legal arguments and principles to solve problems.
 You will become adept at critically evaluating legal rules and the legal system by formulating reasoned and persuasive arguments supported by evidence.
-There are three examinations at the end of the second year.
-The topic areas include:
+There are three examinations at the end of the second year and the topic areas include:

 The Nature of Law and the English Legal System

 This topic considers the rule of law and how laws are made and interpreted by the courts.
 You will also learn about court and tribunal structures, alternative methods of dispute resolution, access to justice and the role of legal personnel and lay people.
 You will investigate the role that law plays in society and the relationship that it has with justice and morality.

 In this unit you will learn about the elements of a crime and study the law of homicide, non- fatal offences, such as assault and battery, and the property offences of theft and robbery.
 The unit also includes what is meant by an “attempt” and a range of defences to crimes, including self- defence.